-concept of 'assemblage' rather than 'networks', I will work with the objects of DART as 'scripts' of an assemblage.

-For example, the role of DART's buses differs in various scripts.
-They appear as models in policy papers of international consulting firms, technical descriptions for the manufacturer, materialised prototypes arriving in Dar es Salaam, a controversial number of 140, a modern means of public transport carrying passengers, a chassis with traces of usage, fast and huge vehicles involved in accidents, the types 'articulated' and 'rigid', flexible buses for different corridors, etc. But their overall role is to transport passengers and facilitate the operations of DART.
-Certain values are inscribed in these different roles, which are not just about transporting people, but more specifically about how to transport people and how to shape the public transport system.
+'Times and spaces are in the making' (Callon & Law, 2004, p.
+3) so that DART exists in a constant (re-)making by its (non-)human actors.
+Therefore, I will work with the objects of DART as scripts of an assemblage.
+For example, DART's buses are taking shape in various scripts, differing in time and space.
+They appear as models in policy papers of international consulting firms, technical instructions for the bus manufacturer, materialised prototypes arriving in Dar es Salaam, a bus fleet being expressed in the controversial number 140, a modern means of public transport carrying passengers, sky blue chassis with traces of usage and accidents, fast and huge vehicles impressing passengers and making minibuses look slow and small, the types articulated bus and rigid bus, flexible buses with doors at both sides for driving on different road types, etc. Their overall role inscribed by planners and manufacturers is to transport passengers and facilitate the operations of DART.
+Certain values are inscribed in these different roles, which are not just about transporting people but more specifically about how to transport people and how to shape the public transport system.
 Those values will be better understood by looking at certain objects of the bus assemblage.
 In them, this how is inscribed in detail.
-For example, DART shall "provide a better, more modern and more efficient public transport service" (DART, 2014b).
-According to a dominant script regarding the materialisation of these policies, the Bus Output Specifications, the bus design "[...] shall be energy efficient, environmentally friendly, and safe and secure for transportation of passengers".
-Furthermore, since passenger comfort is a major concern, "particular attention must be taken to minimise noise, vibration and harshness transmitted to passengers" (DART, 2014a).
+For example, DART shall 'provide a better, more modern and more efficient public transport service' (DART, 2014b).
+According to a dominant script regarding the materialisation of these policies called Bus Output Specifications, the bus design 'shall be energy efficient, environmentally friendly, and safe and secure for transportation of passengers'.
+Furthermore, since passenger comfort is a major concern, 'particular attention must be taken to minimise noise, vibration and harshness transmitted to passengers' (DART, 2014a).